-Acting chairs will be appointed for up to one year and may be reappointed for one additional year.
-Further extension of an acting appointment requires evaluation of the acting chair's performance by departmental faculty, according to the procedures below.
+Acting and interim chairs can be appointed for up to one year and may be reappointed for one additional year.
+Ideally, extension of an acting or interim appointment for a third year is preceded by solicitation of departmental faculty and staff feedback, via a survey developed for this purpose, in the second semester of the second year.